HEADLINE NEWS

-It remains to be seen whether handset makers will order the combo chips with NFC onboard, though the trend is for combining wireless technologies into the same chip, at least in higher-end phones.
-And other companies would have NFC IP to license, too.
+It seems likely smartphone makers will order the combo chips with NFC onboard, since the trend is for combining wireless technologies into the same chip, at least in higher-end phones.

 NXP Semiconductors in 2009 licensed Innovision IP to work with its NFC chips and related software and secure elements.